 Therefore, if there is another non-terminated beneficiary on the record, the record

-of a foreign resident beneficiary is not automatically terminated for death because of:
+of a foreign resident beneficiary is not automatically terminated for death because:

 a payment returned for reason of death (whether issued by check or direct deposit),

-a death input through postentitlement screens other than MADCAP.
+a death input through Death Information processing System (DIPS) screens other than

-Under these circumstances, these actions cause an alert to Office of Earnings and International Operations (OEIO), but payments continue.
-OEIO must make a MADCAP input to terminate the record and stop the payments.
+Payments continue but these actions cause an alert to the Office of Earnings and International

+OEIO must make a MADCAP input to terminate the record and stop the

-Juan Beneficiario who lives in Spain dies.
-Even though the FBU makes
+Juan Garcia who lives in Spain dies.
+Even though the Federal Benefit Unit (FBU) makes

-a death input, payments will continue to be issued to him, and his widow will continue to receive
+a death input, payments will continue to be issued to him, and his widow will continue

-Otto Beneficiary and his wife Anna, living in Germany, are receiving benefits on his account.
+Otto Miller and his wife Anna, living in Germany, are receiving benefits on his account.

 Anna dies, and the FBU makes a death input.
 However, even though no LSDP is payable

-and her death will not change his benefit amount, her benefits continue
+and her death will not change his benefit amount, her benefits continue until OEIO